CITY-at-UMD/retrofitLCC/analysis/README.md

  Takes in the data frames from ResultsConstruction and uses them to produce graphics

 7.  **ResultsReaderSingleSimulation.R**
- Reads in the simulation results for a single simulation and produces charts.
+ Reads in the simulation results for a single simulation generates load component information and energy use breakdown.